XuehaiPan/LaTeX-Templates/README.md

 code LaTeX-Templates
 ```

-Then install recommended extensions in `".vscode/extensions.json"`, and copy the settings in `".vscode/settings.json"` to your user settings.
+Then install recommended extensions in [`".vscode/extensions.json"`](.vscode/extensions.json), and copy the settings in [`".vscode/settings.json"`](.vscode/settings.json) to your user settings.
+Refer to [XuehaiPan/OS-Setup/my-vscode-settings](https://github.com/XuehaiPan/OS-Setup/blob/master/my-vscode-settings/settings.json) as a reference.

 ## Usage